CrowdStrike/falconpy/CONTRIBUTING.md

 ## Getting started <!-- omit in toc -->
 _Welcome!_ We're excited you want to take part in the FalconPy community!

-Please review this document for details regarding project needs, contributor requirements and our pull request process.
+Please review this document for details regarding getting started with your first contribution, packages you'll need to install as a developer, and our pull request process.
 If you have any questions, please let us know by posting in your question in the [discussion board](https://github.com/CrowdStrike/falconpy/discussions).

 ### Before you begin